ElusiveMind/nodeaccess/README.md

-# Nodeaccess - Node Access Control for Drupal
+# Nodeaccess - Per Node Access Management for Drupal 7-9

 ## INTRODUCTION

+---

-This module is now fully Drupal 8 & 9 compatible and will be maintained to remain so.
+This module is now fully Drupal 9 compatible and will be maintained to remain so.
 Many interface and feature enhancements have been made as part of the code cleanup and the fixing of bugs.
 Please see the GitHub Wiki for this project to get a complete set of documentation on how to use this module as well as how to update form previous